wenyaoc/wenyaoc.github.io/content/authors/admin/_index.md

     - course: PhD in Computer Science and Engineering
       institution: University of New South Wales, AUS
       year: 2024 - Persent
-    - course: Bachelor in Computer Engineering
+    - course: Bachelor in Computer Engineering (Honours)
       institution: University of New South Wales, AUS
       year: 2019 - 2023